Anne Mactavish: Rulings regarding Iraq war resister cases

+Justice Mactavish heard two well publicized cases involving Iraq War Resisters: those of Jeremy Hinzman and Robin Long.
+Mactavish ruled against Jeremy Hinzman's application for refugee status on March 31, 2006, something that generated significant press coverage.
 In the later similar case of Robin Long on July 14, 2008, "Madam Justice Anne Mactavish of the Federal Court of Canada cleared the way for [Long's] deportation ..."
 Robin Long was the first U.S. soldier to be deported from Canada to the United States.